 NOTICE OF MECHANICS LIEN

-The party identified in the mechanic’s lien may have provided labor or materials for improvements to your property and may not have been paid for these items.
-You are receiving this notice because it is a required step in filing a mechanic’s lien foreclosure action against your property.
+The party identified in the enclosed mechanics lien may have provided labor or materials for improvements to your property and may not have been paid for these items.
+You are receiving this notice because it is a required step in filing a mechanics lien foreclosure action against your property.
 The foreclosure action will seek a sale of your property in order to pay for unpaid labor, materials, or improvements provided to your property.
-This may affect your ability to borrow against, refinance, or sell the property until the mechanic’s lien is released.
+This may affect your ability to borrow against, refinance, or sell the property until the mechanics lien is released.

 Finally, you must sign your mechanics lien claim, and “verify” it.
-While a California mechanics lien must be signed and “verified,” there is not an independent requirement that requires claimants to notarize a California mechanics lien.
+California does not require you to notarize a mechanics lien.
 Confusion arises because the mechanic’s lien statute requires verification, but a “verification” requirement is not the same as a “notarization” requirement.

 A verification is simply a statement by the claimant verifying that the matters within the claim are true and correct, all done subject to the perjury laws of the state.
 A notarization or acknowledgment, on the other hand, is not a verification of the facts but instead an acknowledgment as to the signature on the document.
 When a document is notarized it is self-proving in court as to the signatures.
 In other words, it proves that the signatures are the actual signatures of the claimant.